ecalder6/azure-gaming/README.md

 # azure-gaming
-Setup an Azure M60 Virtual Machine (VM) for cloud gaming.

 ## About
-Powershell scripts that automate the tedious process of setting up an Azure M60 VM for cloud gaming.
+This is a set of Powershell scripts that automate the tedious process of setting up a Virtual Machine (VM) for cloud gaming.
 The goal is to fully automate all steps described in this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

 ## Disclaimer
 There is no gaurantee that the script or the deployment will work.
 Please submit any issues you see on GitHub.
 PRs are also welcome!